Paymaster's Office (European Commission)

-The Office for administration and payment of individual entitlements, also known as the Paymaster's Office or PMO is a central office of the European Commission.
+The Office for the Administration and Payment of Individual Entitlements (PMO), also known as the Paymaster's Office, is an administrative service of the European Commission.

 The PMO's mission is to manage the financial rights of permanent, temporary and contractual staff working at the Commission, to calculate and to pay their salaries and other financial entitlements.
 The PMO provides these services to other EU institutions and agencies as well.
 The PMO is also responsible for managing the health insurance fund of the Institutions, together with processing and paying the claims of reimbursement from staff members.
 The PMO also manages the pension fund and pays the pensions of retired staff members.

 The PMO's head office, horizontal services and four operational units are located in Brussels, while two other units are located in Luxembourg and in Ispra, where they provide services to local EU staff.

 PMO activities

 Remuneration

 The PMO determines and records the financial rights of new staff members of their first day at the Commission, and then calculates and pays their remuneration.
 The remuneration includes: